 Before you make a purchase, make sure that you are aware of all aspects of the product.
-Even though it costs less than similar watches of other brands, knowing where you’re investing your money is important.
+Even though it costs less than similar watches from other brands, knowing where you’re investing your money is important.
 Let’s have a look at the pros and cons of the watch.

-- Reserve power of 40 plus hours.
+- Reserve power of 40-plus hours.

 - The hardlex material has a high shatter resistance.

 - The watch is water-resistant.

 - The crown is recessed which makes it comfortable to wear.

 - Luminous markers help you to see time underwater.